Local structures on stratified spaces: Stratified spaces

 \end{lemma}

 \begin{proof} Let $U =( \RR^i\times \sC(Z) , \cA_Z)$ be a basic.
 We must exhibit a section of $\cA_U\in \sm\bigl(\RR^i\times \sC(Z) \bigr)$.
 We proceed by induction on $\depth(U) = {\sf dim}(Z)+1$.
 The base case is the map $\sm(\emptyset) = \ast \to \sm(\RR^i)$ which plucks out the standard smooth structure on $\RR^i$.
-By induction, conically smooth open embeddings $V\hookrightarrow U\setminus \RR^i$ form a basis for the topology of $U$.
+By induction, conically smooth open embeddings $V\hookrightarrow U\smallsetminus \RR^i$ form a basis for the topology of $U$.
 Conically smooth open embeddings $U \hookrightarrow U$ form a base for the topology along $\RR^i\subset U$.
 It follows that the collection $\cA_U:= \{V \to U\}$ of morphisms in $\bscd$ forms an atlas for $U$.
 We will show that this collection is a basis for the underlying topological space of $U$.
 Let $f\colon V\hookrightarrow U$ be an open embedding between basics.
 Write $V=\RR^j\times \sC(Y)$.
 Suppose there is a collection of conically smooth open embeddings $W \hookrightarrow V$ which cover $V$ and for which each composition $W\hookrightarrow V \hookrightarrow U$ is conically smooth.
 It follows that $V$ is conically smooth along $\RR^j$.
-By induction, the map $f^{-1}(U\setminus \RR^i) \hookrightarrow U\setminus \RR^i$ is conically smooth.
+By induction, the map $f^{-1}(U\smallsetminus \RR^i) \hookrightarrow U\smallsetminus \RR^i$ is conically smooth.
 It follows that $\cA_U$ is maximal.
 The functoriality of the assignment $\cA_Z \mapsto \cA_U$ among stratified homeomorphisms in the variable $Z$ is evident, by induction. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop.basics-are-singular}] An object of $\bscd$ is a pair $(\RR^i \times \sC(Z), \cA_Z)$.
-Since it comes equipped with an atlas for a compact stratified space $Z$, we can apply Lemma~\ref{cone-transformation} to define the functor on objects: An atlas for the basic is given by the image of $\cA_Z$ under the natural transformation of the Lemma.
+Since it comes equipped with a conically smooth atlas for $Z$, we can apply Lemma~\ref{cone-transformation} to define the functor on objects: an atlas for the basic is given by the image of $\cA_Z$ under the natural transformation of the Lemma.

 We must now prove that any morphism between basics is a morphism in $\snglrd$ -- that is, that a morphism $f: U \to V$ of basics satisfies the property $f^*\cA_V = \cA_U$.
 This is proven in a similar method as in the proof of Lemma~\ref{cone-transformation}: by induction on the depth of $V$ (which, by Remark~\ref{remark.non-increasing}, is always $\geq$ the depth of $U$).